huggingface/hub-docs/tasks/src/image-to-image/about.md

 ### Super Resolution

 Super resolution models increase the resolution of an image, allowing for higher quality viewing and printing.

-## Task Variants

-This place can be filled with variants of this task if there's any.

 ## Inference